xLoadingx/custom-avatars-code/README.md

     - Oculus Touch Controller Profile

 # Step 4 Import & Modify Your Rig
-1. Drag your `.FBX` into Unity's `Assets`, then drag it into the scene.
+1. Drag your `.FBX` into Unity's **Assets**, then drag it into the scene.
 Once in the scene, drag it back into the `Assets` folder and click `Prefab Variant` if prompted.
-2. Root object name must be `Rig` (Case-Sensitive).
+2. The root object name must be `Rig` (Case-Sensitive).
-3. FBX -> Rig tab -> Animation Type -> Humanoid -> Configure (ignore T-Pose warning).
+3. In the **Rig** tab of your FBX, set Animation Type -> Humanoid
+4. Click 'Configure...' and check for any issues.
-4. Set any bones that Unity didn't automatically set on the right hand side.
-Don't assign any bones you don't want to make follow the rumble rig.
+5. Set any bones that Unity didn't automatically set on the right hand side.
+Don't assign any bones you don't want to make follow the RUMBLE rig.

+If your rig cannot be set as **Humanoid** (for example, if it has fewer than 15 bones), switch it to **Generic** instead.
+In this case, each bone you want to follow in-game needs to be renamed to match the bone used by RUMBLE's rig.
+You can find the full list of valid bone names [here](https://github.com/xLoadingx/custom-avatars-code/blob/main/TutorialAssets/BoneList.md)

-I will not be going over how to fix certain problems here, but you can always look it up or ask in the discord!
+I won't be covering fixess for specific FBX/rigging errors here, but you can usually find a solution online, or ask in the Discord!

-5. In your assets folder, go to Create -> CustomAvatars -> AvatarDescriptor.
-Then, click this new descriptor (can be named anything), and assign your prefab to the top 'Avatar Prefab' slot.
+6. In your assets folder, go to Create -> CustomAvatars -> AvatarDescriptor.
+Select the new descriptor (you can name it anything), and assign your newly created Prefab Variant to the top 'Avatar Prefab' slot.

 # What is an Avatar Descriptor?
 - An avatar descriptor basically helps the mod know how to affect your avatar.
 Here is a more convoluted explanation:
+    - Swap Original Mesh: A toggle to check if you want to make your avatar get rid of your in game one.
+This can be turned off if you simply wanted to add things to your avatar (with a Generic rig).

     - Player Shader Slots: This is a toggle for all your material slots to use the player shader.
 For example, if you were to select your 'Body' material as a player shader, it would replace it in game.
 This requires the mesh to have a RED vertex color in order to hide the head.
 The material you select has to have a "BaseMap" texture option in the shader, which comes default with URP/Lit, URP/Unlit, and others.

     - Body Material: Sadly, Rock Cam only currently supports one material for the player.
 The material you select here will be the one that shows in Rock Cam. **MAKE SURE** the shader is uses has a "IsLocal" bool that toggles the head on and off.
 You can either use the sample shaders provided in the 'CustomAvatarsSDK' folder, or make your own (Shader Graph or HLSL works fine).